wreckd-runner/wreckd/content/home.md

 ---
 title: Home
 ---
-Welcome to the site!
-This is the home page.
+Welcome to the home page!